aceokay/word_definition/README.md

 _This app can take new words and definitions and display them as needed.
 Users can visit specific words and add additional definitions on top of those already stored._

-_You can find a working prototype here: Coming Soon!_
+_You can find a working prototype here: https://stark-beach-2181.herokuapp.com/_

 ## Setup